Poppets Town: Recurring

-Captain Cap is an anthropomorphic sheep who used to be a pirate and drives a duck-shaped boat and lives on it.
+Captain Cap is a pink anthropomorphic sheep with white wool.
+He has long ears, a little red nose, and black bead eyes.
+Captain Cap also wears a blue scarf around his neck, a red beret on his head, and shoes on his feet.
+He was also formerly known as a pirate and now drives a duck-shaped boat and lives on it.
 He used to have a lot of pirate mates, but he never hangs out with them anymore.
-He is the oldest and wisest of the Poppets, and he loves to tell his pirate stories to everyone.
+He is the oldest and wisest of the Poppets, and he loves to tell his pirate stories when his friends needed help.
+His catchphrase is "Argh!".